-- EA is enhancing its communications with the European Commission: - EA is attending every meeting on accreditation held by the Senior Officials Group for the Expert Group on the Internal Market for Product (IMP) - EA is attending meetings of the EC Inter-Service Steering Group for Accreditation - DG GROW is EA major contact in the European Commission - For certain specific projects, EA is also collaborating directly with DGs Environment (EU ETV), Climate Action (MRV), Transport, Health and Food Safety (Guidelines for accreditation in the field of pesticides residues analyses in food and feed), Agriculture, Employment (ESCO project) - EA provides information to ENISA, the EU Agency for Network and Information Security, about accreditation and the European Accreditation Infrastructure to support the preparation of the EU Cybersecurity Certification Framework - EA successfully collaborates with the European Union Agency for Railways (ERA) for the development and implementation of Technical Specifications for Interoperability and a common approach to questions concerning railway safety - EA offers workshops for EC DGs officers to raise awareness on accreditation as a tool for regulation
+- EA is enhancing its communications with the European Commission: - EA is attending every meeting on accreditation held by the Senior Officials Group for the Expert Group on the Internal Market for Product (IMP) - EA is attending meetings of the EC Inter-Service Steering Group for Accreditation - DG GROW is EA major contact in the European Commission - For certain specific projects, the EA is also collaborating directly with DGs Environment, Climate Action, Transport, Health and Food Safety, Agriculture. - EA offers workshops for EC DGs officers to raise awareness on accreditation as a tool for regulation.